dividuum/info-beamer/doc/manual.md

 screen.  `100` is the size of the output in screen units. `1,1,1,1` is color in RGBA format (a bright white).

-To display this example using XXX, switch into the `samples` directory and type
+To display this example using `info-beamer`, switch into the `samples` directory and type

     :::console
-    user:~/src/XXX$ cd samples
+    user:~/src/info-beamer$ cd samples
-    user:~/src/XXX/samples$ ../info-beamer hello
+    user:~/src/info-beamer/samples$ ../info-beamer hello

-This will start XXX.
+This will start `info-beamer`.
 It will open the directory `hello` (called the `hello` node) and look for the file `node.lua`.
 This should get you a new window showing the "Hello World" text in the center to the screen.

-XXX is a rapid development environment.
-If you update the code for your example and save it, XXX will pickup the changes and show them to you immediatelly.
-Let's try this: While XXX is still running and displaying the "Hello World", change the string "Hello World" to "Updated World" in `node.lua` and save the file `node.lua`.
-XXX will notice that the file changed and reload it.
+`info-beamer` is a rapid development environment.
+If you update the code for your example and save it, `info-beamer` will pickup the changes and show them to you immediatelly.
+Let's try this: While `info-beamer` is still running and displaying the "Hello World", change the string "Hello World" to "Updated World" in `node.lua` and save the file `node.lua`.
+`info-beamer` will notice that the file changed and reload it.
 The output window will now show the text `"Updated World"` to you!

 Displaying Content
 ------------------

 ### Images

-XXX can load more than just font files.
-It will load JPG and PNG files using the `resource.load_image` function.
+`info-beamer` can load more than just font files.
+It will load various image formats using the `resource.load_image` function.
 Code using this function might look like this:

     :::lua
     gl.setup(1024, 768)